MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Remove-MpPreference.md

 ```

 ### -SignatureFallbackOrder

-Indicates that the cmdlet removes specified order in which to contact different definition update sources.
+Specifies the value `{MicrosoftUpdateServer|MMPC}` as the order in which to contact different
+definition update sources.
+You don't need to specify a value with this switch.

+**Tip**: This switch works only if the current value of the SignatureFallbackOrder
+property isn't `{MicrosoftUpdateServer|MMPC}`.
+If the value is already
+`{MicrosoftUpdateServer|MMPC}`, this switch does nothing.

 ```yaml
 Type: SwitchParameter